MarginSphydro/KitsX-Buildable/README.md

-## Shit the plugin couldn't load on server even I used many AI to solve the build problem
+## I fixed it competely
-## Buildable but unloadable
+## Just open your intellij idea and build it

 the best kits plugin for Crystal PvP servers